-Unfortunately, our current immigration system is broken and desperately needs comprehensive reform that puts America first by strengthening security at the southern border, addressing the flood of illegal immigrants, improving enforcement of existing law and making the system fairer and more just for all.
-I applaud President Trump for proposing real solutions to deal with the nation’s broken immigration system and to preserve America’s great standing and leadership in the world.
+Unfortunately, our current immigration system is broken and desperately needs comprehensive reform that puts America citizens first.
+While not the only answer to border security, walls and barriers are effective when it comes to limiting the illegal movement of people and drugs across our borders.
+Indeed, we must propose real solutions to deal with strengthening security at the southern border, addressing the flood of illegal immigrants, improving enforcement of existing law and making the system fairer and more just for all.

-However, for any successful reforms to become law in divided government, bipartisanship is critical.
-As Congress considers reforms to update our immigration system, I will be guided by three basic principles: we must secure the border first; we must have tough sanctions for employers who knowingly hire illegal immigrants; and we must not reward those who broke our laws by providing them with amnesty.
+However, any significant reforms to our existing immigration system should be bipartisan.
+As Congress considers any reforms, I will be guided by three basic principles: we must secure the border first; we must have tough sanctions for employers who knowingly hire illegal immigrants; and we must not reward those who broke our laws by providing them with amnesty.
 I also support elimination of the diversity lottery.
-In the days ahead, I look forward to working with the president to solve the urgent issues related to reform of and enforcement within our current immigration system.
+In the days ahead, I remain hopeful that these urgent issues can be solved.

 More on Immigration